dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 1. Change default value for `ToolTipService.ShowDuration` property from 5000 to `Int32.MaxValue`.
 2. Moving the mouse within the safe area does not close the tooltip.
-3. (6.0 only) Properties `ToolTip.ShowsToolTipOnKeyboardFocus` and `TooltipService.ShowsToolTipOnKeyboardFocus` control whether acquiring keyboard focus shows the tooltip.
+3. (6.0 only) Properties `ToolTip.ShowsToolTipOnKeyboardFocus` and `TooltipService.ShowsToolTipOnKeyboardFocus` control whether keyboard navigation shows the tooltip.
 4. Ctrl closes the tooltip.
 5. Ctrl+Shift+F10 opens the tooltip immediately, rather than after `InitialShowDelay`.
-6. RibbonToolTips default to showing on focus acquisition.
+6. RibbonToolTips default to showing on keyboard navigation.
 7. Change default value for `ToolTipService.InitialShowDelay` property from `SystemParameters.MouseHoverTimeMilliseconds` to 1000.

 Also, some changes were previously made in .NET 4.8 (and appear in .NET Core 3.0, 3.1, and .NET 5.0), without documentation:

-1. Keyboard focus opens the tooltip.
+1. Keyboard navigation opens the tooltip.
 (Except for RibbonToolTip.)
 2. Ctrl-Shift-F10 opens or closes the tooltip.

 # API Details